Ada-Developers-Academy/core-cs-fundamentals/recursion/reading-recursive-code.md

 ## Stacks and Function Calls

-A running program has a dedicated section of memory called **the system stack**.
+A running program has a dedicated section of memory called the **call stack**.

-The system stack is where method calls and local variables are stored.
-It's responsible for keeping track of function calls.
+The main responsibility of the call stack is to keep track of function calls.
+It stores information about the argument values and local variables used in the function.
+It also records the location from where the current function was called (the _call site_), so that it can _return_ there when the function ends.

-The "stack" in "system stack" implies that it uses the _stack_ data structure.
-The system stack keeps track of function calls using a stack data structure.
+The "stack" in "call stack" implies that it uses a _stack_ data structure.

 ### Intro to the Stack Data Structure